 Those with a BAC of 0.10% of more can face harsher penalties.
 The same is true of a second or third conviction in less than 10 years.
 For more about NJ DWI penalties, defenses, and more check out our full page here.

 If you or a loved one has been charged with DWI/DUI in New Jersey, contact an attorney to avoid the most serious consequences.
-The lawyers of the Rosenblum Law Firm are skilled DWI and traffic ticket attorneys who can evaluate the details of your case and help reduce or eliminate the worst penalties.
-Email the Rosenblum Law Firm or call 888-815-3649 today for a free consultation about your case.
+The lawyers of the Rosenblum Law are skilled DWI and traffic ticket attorneys who can evaluate the details of your case and help reduce or eliminate the worst penalties.
+Email Rosenblum Law or call 888-815-3649 today for a free consultation about your case.